-A historic tree overhangs U.S. 58 and Main Street in downtown Kewanee, Illinois, US.
-It had leaned over the street for decades, but following heavy rains in 2009, it leaned more.
-Responding to calls to remove the tree, Historic Tree Care specified reduction pruning based on an the image to the right (fig 1).
+A historic Maclura tree overhangs U.S. 58 and Main Street in downtown Kewanee, Illinois, US.
+It had leaned over the street for decades.
+Following heavy rains in 2009, it started to lean more.
+Concerned about safety, city staff considered removing the tree.
+However, a group of citizens petitioned to retain the historic tree.

-In June 2010, Guy Meilleur climbed the tree, removed dead wood, and pruned it to further improve the structure.
-With most of the load removed, the city considered the tree’s risk to be tolerable.
+The plan was set into motion just a few months later when we climbed the tree, removed dead wood and pruned it to further improve the structure.
+With most of the lean-causing load removed, the city considered the tree’s risk to be acceptable.

 Volunteers periodically inspect the tree and inform us of its condition.
 With its renewed vitality and compact form, this tree’s stability and future are greatly enhanced.
 In fact, the Maclura stood up to a 70 mile-an-hour windstorm in 2012.